Human remains found in auctioned suitcases belong to two children, police say

 “The bodies were concealed in two suitcases of similar size,” said Detective Inspector Tofilau Faamanuia Vaaelua, adding: “I believe the suitcases have been in storage for a number of years.”

-Police are trying to establish where and when they died, but the suitcases are likely to have been in storage for three to four years, Det Insp Vaaelua said.
+Police are trying to establish where and when they died, but the suitcases are likely to have been in storage for three to four years, DI Vaaelua said.

-Inspectors are making “very good progress” with DNA inquiries despite the challenge posed by the length of time the children have been deceased,” he was reported as saying, adding: “We are doing our very best to conclude the inquiry and figure out what happened to these young children.
-This is no easy investigation.”
+Inspectors are making “very good progress” with DNA inquiries despite the challenge posed by the length of time the children have been deceased,” he was reported as saying.

-Relatives of the victims were in New Zealand but police are also working with Interpol, the New Zealand Herald reported him as saying.
+Relatives of the victims were in New Zealand but police are also working with Interpol, he said, according to the New Zealand Herald.

-The family who purchased the suitcases are not linked to the deaths, are “understandably distressed” by their discovery and have requested privacy, DI Vaaelua said.
+The family who purchased the suitcases are not linked to the deaths and are “understandably distressed” by their discovery, police said.

 One neighbour told the Herald that there was also “kids stuff” such as prams and toys within the container.

-Police were using personal items found with the suitcases to assist with identifying the victims, DI Vaaelua said, adding that he could not comment on the children’s gender or whether they were related, news website Stuff reported.
+Police were using personal items found with the suitcases to help identify the victims, DI Vaaelua said, adding that he could not comment on the children’s gender or whether they were related, news website Stuff reported.

 A former crematorium worker who lives in the neighbourhood previously told the website that he noticed a “wicked” and “rotten” smell in the area and that he “knew straight away” what it was.

-DI Vaaelua told reporters on Thursday: “A lot of us [police officers] are parents and we have a job to do and we're doing our very best to conclude the inquiry and identify the victims.
-No matter how long or how many years you serve and investigate horrific cases like this, it is never any easier to do.”
+DI Vaaelua told reporters at the Manukau Police Station on Thursday: “A lot of us are parents and we have a job to do and we're doing our very best to conclude the inquiry and identify the victims.

+“No matter how long or how many years you serve and investigate horrific cases like this, it is never any easier to do.”

 Register for free to continue reading